 We show our simulation parameters in Table 1.
 Panel B shows the parameters that are fixed across all simulations, which we chose following Guarino, Reckase, and Wooldridge (2015).
-Specifically, we assume a persistence parameter of 0.5, implying that past school and family inputs decay geometrically across years (Sass, Semykina, and Harris 2014), though our results are not particularly sensitive to this choice.
+Specifically, we assume a persistence parameter of 0.5, implying that past school and family inputs decay geometrically across years (Sass et al., 2014), though our results are not particularly sensitive to this choice.
+For the magnitude of the school performance effect, we assume schools are responsible for 5% of the total variance in student achievement growth, which corresponds roughly to the lower end of the range found using variance decomposition methods for math and reading scores in Tennessee and New York City.7